Baby Boomers Stole The American Dream, But Young People Can Take It Back

 Gibney’s agenda may seem like an unfair attack of one generation on another.
 But then the current political settlement is already a form of generational redistribution.
 Seniors may tell you that they’re merely reclaiming what they paid into the system.
 But Social Security and Medicare don’t nearly pay for themselves.
 The way we’re dealing (or not dealing) with entitlement programs, climate change, and the national debt means building huge liabilities for future generations to pay.
 Our current policies in these areas effectively dictate our future political choices.

-Gibney expects Trumpian politics to dominate the 2016 midterms (even if Trump’s party doesn’t actually win).
-But, after that, he hopes a new type of politics, driven more by the interests of gen X and Y than boomers, to emerge.
+Gibney expects Trumpian politics to dominate the 2018 midterms (even if Trump’s party doesn’t actually win).
+But, after that, he hopes a new type of politics, driven more by the interests of gen X and Y than boomers, emerges.
 In 2020, issues like Medicare, Social Security, climate, and the debt may be more on the agenda than now.

 “The strongest argument for getting rid of the boomers, aside from 30 years of policy failure, is that older people don’t change a lot.
 They don’t adjust their views of the world,” Gibney says.
 “How many more times are the Bushes, Clintons, Trumps, and Bidens going to run?
 How many times do we have to keep electing the same people and expect a different result?”